miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

   the model's "Lighting Origin" parameter.
 This will override mdl's troubled lighting coords.

 [Texturing]
-* No more need VPKTool and creating DDS for getting game's tth/ttz's since the advanced tool, "Texture Converter", included to the SDK.
-It supports tth,ttz,vtf,tga,dds,bmp,jpg or gifs conversion in both directions (convert/de-convert) in single or batch mode as well.
+* No more need VPKTool and creating DDS for getting game's tth/ttz's since new advanced tool "Texture Converter" included to the SDK.
+It supports tth,ttz,vtf,tga,dds,bmp,jpeg or gifs conversion in both directions (convert/de-convert) in single or batch mode as well.
 * Since version 1.4 you able to convert game's texture formats into vtf or tga directly from Windows Explorer context menu.
 Also, you may create tth and ttz using the same options for